cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 Smart pointers, are data structures that act like a pointer, but also have additional metadata and capabilities.
 The concept of smart pointers isn’t unique to Cairo: smart pointers originated in C++ and exist in other languages like Rust as well.
 In the specific case of Cairo, smart pointers ensure that memory is not addressed in an unsafe way that could cause a program to be unprovable, by providing a safe way to access memory through strict type checking and ownership rules.

 Though we didn’t call them as such at the time, we’ve already encountered a few smart pointers in this book, including `Felt252Dict<T>` and `Array<T>` in Chapter 3.
-Both these types count as smart pointers because they own some memory and allow you to manipulate it.
+Both these types count as smart pointers because they own a memory segment and allow you to manipulate it.
 They also have metadata and extra capabilities or guarantees.
 Arrays, keep track of their current length to ensure that existing elements are not overwritten, and that new elements are only appended to the end.

-The Cairo VM memory is composed by multiple segments indentified by a unique index, each segment containing slots to store felts.
-When you create an array, you allocate a new segment in the memory to store the array elements.
+The Cairo VM memory is composed by multiple segments that can store data, each identified by a unique index.
+When you create an array, you allocate a new segment in the memory to store the future elements.
 The array itself is just a pointer to that segment where the elements are stored.

 ## The `Box<T>` Type to Manipulate Pointers

 The principal smart pointer type in Cairo is a _box_, whose type is written as `Box<T>`.
 Boxes allow you to store data in a specific memory segment of the Cairo VM called the _boxed_segment_.
-This segment is dedicated to store all boxed values, and what remains in the execution segment is only a pointer to the boxed_segment.
+This segment is dedicated to store all boxed values, and what remains in the execution segment is only a pointer to the boxed segment.
 Whenever you instantiate a new pointer variable of type `Box<T>`, you append the data of type `T` to the boxed segment.

 Boxes have very little performance overhead, other than writing their inner values to the boxed segment.
 But they don’t have many extra capabilities either.
 You’ll use them most often in these situations: